 - Route:MaritimeEra:7th century CE to 16th century CELanguage of article:EnglishSource:

 International Seminar for UNESCO Integral Study of the Silk Roads: Roads of Dialogue “Ancient Trades and Cultural contacts in Southeast Asia”.
 21-22 January 1991.
-Bangkok, Thailand.Format:Countries:Brunei Darussalam, China, India, Iran (Islamic Republic of), Kenya, Malaysia, Oman, Sri Lanka, United Arab Emirates, Viet Nam, Yemen
+Bangkok, Thailand.Format:Countries:Brunei Darussalam, China, India, Islamic Republic of Iran, Kenya, Malaysia, Oman, Sri Lanka, United Arab Emirates, Vietnam, Yemen